Washington D.C. Summer Study Program

-Twenty-two students from the College of Saint Benedict and Saint John's University are participating in summer internship experiences through the Washington, D.C., Summer Study Program from May 29 through mid-August.
+Twenty-eight students from the College of Saint Benedict and Saint John's University are participating in summer internship experiences through the Washington, D.C., Summer Study Program from May 29 through mid-August.

 The program provides students an opportunity to live and work in the Washington, D.C., area while earning academic credit.
 Each student serves in a congressional office, in a government agency, in a nonprofit organization or with a public affairs group, learning and working in a community.
 They apply for their internships based on their interests.

 In addition to the work experience, this summer’s program co-directors, Christi Siver and Whitney Court, associate professors of political science at CSB and SJU, conduct seminars and arrange supplemental meetings with alumnae/i and other professionals to enhance the learning experience.
 The program is coordinated each year by Sheila Hellermann, department coordinator for political science, sociology and peace studies.